flipz357/S3BERT/README.md

 - increase interpretability of sentence embeddings and explain similarity
 - effective aspectual clustering and semantic search

-For more information and background, please check our [AACL-IJCAI 2022 paper](https://arxiv.org/abs/2206.07023).
+For more information, background and demonstration, please check our [AACL paper](https://arxiv.org/abs/2206.07023).

 ## Requirements